LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 If you want entity predicate clause coverage information to be collected and printed, you will need to compile the entities that you're testing using the flags `debug(on)` and `source_data(on)`.
 Be aware, however, that compiling in debug mode results in a performance penalty.

-Your unit test objects must also define facts for the predicate `cover/1`, whose argument is the identifier of an entity being tested for which you want to collect coverage information.
+A single unit test object my include tests for one or more entities (objects, protocols, and categories).
+The entities being tested by an unit test object for which code coverage information should be collected must be declared using the `cover/1` predicate.

 In the printed predicate clause coverage information, you may get a total number of clauses smaller than the covered clauses.
 This results from the